How to Treat Infected Ear Piercing: Symptoms, & Care Tips

 If you follow some ear piercing care practices, you can avoid the pain and suffering of ear piercing.

-- Redness in the ear piercing area
+- Warmth in the affected area

 What causes ear piercing infections?